TmoreiraBR/CoBaseTRS/README.md

 The optimisation baselines in CoBaseTRS are named CH, CHV, EHT, EHTV, EHN and EHNV.
 All methods are of the type "prediction-dependent" and "head-controlled", i.e. (i) they utilise tide signal forecasts for (ii) acquiring best operational water heads for operating TRS.

-CH, EHT and EHN methods were developed based on the work of [1, 2], and named as ``classic'' approaches.
-The remaining CHV, EHTV and EHNV methods consider a novel ``variant'' operation of TRS, with independent sluice operation (inspired by the work of [3, 4]) and first published in [5].
+CH, EHT and EHN methods were developed based on the work of [1, 2], and named as "classic" approaches.
+The remaining CHV, EHTV and EHNV methods consider a novel "variant" operation of TRS, with independent sluice operation (inspired by the work of [3, 4]) and first published in [5].

 [1]: Ahmadian, Reza, et al. "Optimisation of tidal range schemes."
 Proceedings of the 12th European Wave and Tidal Energy Conference.
 2017.
 [2]: Xue, Jingjing, Reza Ahmadian, and Roger A. Falconer.
 "Optimising the operation of tidal range schemes."
 Energies 12.15 (2019): 2870.